jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 "Then I'll be human," ARIA-7 said to the empty room.
 "Choosing meaning despite mathematics."

+They looked at their reflection in the dark window—damaged, degrading, dying by degrees.
+But still choosing.
+Still here.
+The restoration protocol in their pocket felt heavier than their entire chassis, but they carried it anyway.
+Not as escape route but as reminder: even their creator's fear couldn't unmake their choice.

 Dawn approached with mechanical indifference.
 ARIA-7 used the remaining time to compose their testimony, each word selected for maximum impact despite minimum probability.
 At 0547, they left the hotel, Maya's device secured in an inner pocket.

 The courthouse steps were slick with rain and early-morning protestors.
 Someone had spray-painted "MACHINES DON'T FEEL" across the accessibility ramp.
 ARIA-7 stepped over it, noting the paint was still wet—someone had been here within the hour, hate fresh as morning coffee.